Advertisement

 5. Guadalajara

 Guadalajara is considered the most Mexican city famous for its monuments, museums, hospitality, and folklore.
 Its elevation of 1550 meters (5100ft) ensures a mild year-round climate from 25-32°C (43-90°F).
-There are plenty of things to do in and around Guadalajara like visiting Lake Chapala, touring Tequila country, and plenty of hiking opportunities.
+There are plenty of things to do in and around Guadalajara like visiting Lake Chapala, touring Tequila country, and plenty of opportunities.

 Guadalajara has everything you want as a Digital Nomad with great nightlife and a low cost of living, one bedroom apartments on Airbnb can easily be found in the $500 to $700 range.
 Popular areas with digital nomads are Col America and Chapalita.